 For security or other reasons, your business may restrict you from iFraming in externally-hosted content.
 In these cases, we provide the option to export your Experience code directly from Ceros to host on your own web servers.
+We also provide the ability to export your Ceros experience as a .CDE (Ceros Design Experience) file that you have the ability to view offline if you need to open up your Ceros experience without an internet connection.

-Important Note: Experience Export is a premium feature.
+Note: Experience Export is a premium feature.
 If you’re interested in adding on Export to your current Ceros license, contact your Account Manager for details.

-Here’s a step-by-step walkthrough of how to export code from Ceros, along with answers to a few frequently asked questions about the process.
+Here’s a step-by-step walkthrough of how to export from Ceros, along with answers to a few frequently asked questions about the process.

 How to Export an Experience